jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 An [eclipse attack](https://cs-people.bu.edu/heilman/eclipse/) is an attack on bitcoin's p2p network.
 In order for the attack to be effective, the attacker aims to restart your node and then supply your node with IP addresses controlled by the attacker.
 Eclipse attacks reduce the soundness of second layer solutions such as the lightning network.

 When you're node connects to the Bitcoin network, it makes [two outbound block-relay-only connections](https://github.com/bitcoin/bitcoin/pull/15759).
 This release introduces [Anchor Connections](https://github.com/bitcoin/bitcoin/pull/17428).
-Anchors are the two outbound block-relay connections] your node is connected to; logged to an `anchors.dat` file so that they can be used upon a node restart.
-Under the assumption that you were connected to honest nodes before the attack, this aims to reduce an eclipse attack from being successful.
+Anchors are the two outbound block-relay connections your node is connected to; logged to an `anchors.dat` file so that they can be used upon a node restart.
+Under the assumption that you were connected to honest nodes before the attack, this aims to reduce the chances of an eclipse attack from being successful.

 ### Manual Testing